emilymcdaniel/Final_Project/README.md

 ### Preliminary questions:
 - How can "economic change" be defined?
 Are some indicators better than others?
 - What types of media should be considered?
-Can different types of media genre results they be viewed in aggregate, or should they be weighted differently?
+Can different types of media be viewed in aggregate, or should they be individually weighted?
 - What data sources will be useful?
 - How can this question be computationally answered?

 ### Why is this topic relevant?
-This question evaluates consumer preferences against the state of the market.
+This question evaluates consumer preferences against the state of the economy.
 This type of exercise is valuable for marketing strategies for any industry, and is a worthwhile analysis to time product releases.

 We selected this topic because it intersects several areas of interest among our group members, including e-commerce, finance, and reading.